Postgraduate research admissions policy

 This policy relates to all postgraduate research applicants and visiting postgraduate research applicants whose duration of study is six months or more.

-This policy provides the basis for the admissions practice across the University and sets out a framework for how the University selects and admits students to postgraduate research programmes.
+The Admissions Policy provides the basis for the admission practice across the University and sets out a framework for how the University selects and admits students.

-The University of Surrey offers a high quality learning environment which supports research students to achieve their potential in their chosen academic discipline and prepares them for professional life.
-It is University policy that all applicants are considered primarily on merit, their suitability and aptitude for carrying out doctoral level research, and the availability of appropriate supervision.
+The University of Surrey offers a high quality learning and teaching environment, which supports students to achieve their full potential in the academic discipline and prepares them for professional life.
+It is University policy that all applicants are considered primarily on merit and their suitability and aptitude for carrying out doctoral level research, and the availability of appropriate supervision.